Note: This file is about 140K in size so may take a few seconds to load,

 on the fact that it was indeed Jesus who was crucified.

-Sayyad Ahmad Khan of India developed the theory that
+Sayyad Ahmad Khan of India developed the theory that it

 was Jesus, but he only swooned on the cross and was taken